-Starting December 2014, the University of Zurich has a campus-wide Wolfram Mathematica license available to all students and employees.
+The University of Zurich has a campus-wide Wolfram Mathematica license available to all students and employees of UZH.

 - No limitations on number of concurrent users

 - Possibility to install locally without the need to connect to a license server (no need to be on UZH network or VPN)

 The license covers on-campus and home software use for all instructors, staff, and researchers, as well as classroom and lab installations.

 - Faculty and staff are also able to install Wolfram software on their personally-owned computers.

 - Students are also covered by the campus-wide license and can install software on their home or laptop computers.